Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 Guest and Visitation Policy: The University's policies on guests and visitation are based on a concern for residence hall security, the privacy rights of roommates and the community, and the maintenance of an atmosphere conducive to academic achievement.
 SHaRE relies on the integrity of the community to help staff uphold this policy.

-Fromm Hall is an all women's residence hall community.
-Men are welcome as guests on all floors (1-5), however, men are only allowed as overnight guests (defined as being inside the residence hall for more than two hours between 2:00 am - 8:00 am) on floors 1 through 4.
-As with the other residential communities, residents of Fromm Hall must formally give consent for their roommate to host overnight guests via their Roommate Agreement form.
+4. Fromm Hall is an all women's residential community.
+Men are welcome as guests on floors 1 through 5, however, men are only allowed as overnight guests on floors 1 through 4.

 Identification Cards: Student ID cards are produced by the One Card Office, located in Lone Mountain Main, room 130.
 They serve as a student’s residence hall ID, meal card, Gleeson Library Card, Koret Health and Recreation Center Card, Career Services Center Card, Health Services Card and ID.
 Students are expected to carry their ID cards with them at all times, and IDs must be presented upon entry to all residence halls and upon staff request.
 All residents must have a current residence hall sticker affixed to their ID.
 Students that fail to present their ID when requested to do so are subject to disciplinary action, including a $50 fine.